openwch/arduino_core_ch32/libraries/EEPROM/README.md

 ---

 ## Features & limitations
 - The first release of this library was made only for the CH32V003 and has been tested on that MCU only.
-Other memmbers of the CH32 may behave incorrectly or not work at all.
+Other members of the CH32 may behave incorrectly or not work at all.
 - The CH32V003 has only 26 bytes available.
 When addressing more things are likely to go wrong.
 A future release may allow using more pages from the flash memory.
 - Most CH32 EEPROM methods are the same as their equivalent on regular Arduino's.
 BEWARE: The begin() and end() methods fumction like their ESP8266/ESP, but are very different from the begin() and end() methods of EEPROM v2.0 by Christopher Andrews, who introduced them to support C++ iterators.
 This library follows the begin() convention introduced by the Serial and Wire classes, i.e. to initialize the object.